napalm-automation/napalm-logs/docs/options/index.rst

 .. warning::

-    This option is no longer supported as of release 0.4.0 (Crowbar).
+    This option is no longer supported as of :ref:`release-0.4.0`.
 Use :ref:`configuration-options-publisher` instead.

 Default: ``zmq`` (ZeroMQ).